 That you have to learn to accept the good and the bad.
 Things aren’t always going to be perfect.
 So you need to be able to accept it and move on.

-I think a lot of people don’t do things because they don’t have the plan for exactly where they want to end up and it almost stops them from doing stuff.
+I think a lot of people don’t do things because they don’t have a plan for exactly where they want to end up and it almost stops them from doing stuff.
 The point is, if we’re trying to go over there, we need to take a step in that direction.
 Maybe you don’t know exactly where you’re going to end up, but if you’re moving in the direction you want to go, that’s better than doing nothing.

 It doesn’t need to be perfect.
 In fact, a lot of the things we’re trying to do, we don’t really know where they’re going to end up.
 But that doesn’t stop us from starting and moving in the right direction.